Ptolemy XII Auletes ("the flutist") or Neos Dionysos ("new Dionysus"): king of the Ptolemaic Empire, ruled from 80 to 58 and from 55 to 51.

-- 89: Outbreak of the Second Mithradatic War: king Mithridates VI of Pontus attacks the Roman possessions in Asia
+- 89: Outbreak of the Second Mithridatic War: king Mithridates VI Eupator of Pontus attacks the Roman possessions in Asia

 - 88: Ptolemy XII Auletes and the other princes are handed over to Mithridates.
 At the same time, Ptolemy IX Soter replaces Ptolemy X Alexander, who is killed soon after.

-- 84: Ptolemy XII Auletes is engaged to a daughter of Mithradates.
+- 84: Ptolemy XII Auletes is engaged to a daughter of Mithridates.

 - 80: Death of Ptolemy IX Soter; he is succeeded by a Roman appointee, Ptolemy XI Alexander, but this king is lynched almost immediately after his arrival in Alexandria.